Aircraft Shared Ownership Resources

 Jeffrey S. Brewer is the President & Founder of Connecting Aviators®.
-His company provides cloud-based Interactive Aviator Software on native iOS devices to help pilots find, connect, and share their passion for flying with fellow aviators.
+The company provides cloud-based Interactive Aviator Software on native iOS devices to help pilots find, connect, and share their passion for flying with fellow aviators.

 Jeffrey has more than 2.000 hours of flight time in airplanes, including Cirrus Perspective SR22 Turbos, Bonanzas, Cessnas, and Piper Aircraft.

 The Value of Shared Aircraft Ownership

 It’s understood that costs differ by airplane type and with the passage of time, but a good valuation framework facilitates discussions, cost measurements, and process improvements.
 Our five-year case study on “The Value of Shared Aircraft Ownership” involved a $400,000 high-performance airplane, but the methodology can be applied to most aircraft co-ownerships.
 The study also included information gleaned from hundreds of pilot discussions about airplane expenses and co-ownership issues.

 The report quantifies variable and fixed costs.
 Variable Costs are items that increased relative to flight hours, such as fuel, oil, magnetos, brakes, tires, and engine.
 Fixed Costs included expenses incurred regardless of flight hours.
 These costs are typically incurred on calendar month basis, for example, hangar, insurance and life-limited items, such as annuals, AmSafe airbags, CAPS, etc.